Coax Cable Assemblies (Cable with Connectors)

 What are RF cable assemblies used for?

-An RF cable assembly is used primarily for the transmission of radio frequency (RF) signals.
+An RF coaxial cable assembly is used primarily for the transmission of radio frequency (RF) signals.
 These assemblies are crucial in a variety of applications and industries including telecommunications, aerospace, military, automotive, medical equipment, and many more.
-In these contexts, the RF cable assemblies facilitate the connection and communication between different hardware components, enabling the smooth transfer of high-frequency signals.
+In these contexts, the RF cables facilitate the connection and communication between different hardware components, enabling the smooth transfer of high-frequency signals.

 Coax Lightning Protection Basics